Iain James

-Iain James Farquharson, more commonly known as Iain James or Sparx, is a British singer, songwriter and vocal producer from Bristol, but based in London.
+Iain James Farquharson (born 20 February 1980), more commonly known as Iain James or Sparx, is a British singer, songwriter and vocal producer from Bristol, but based in London.
 He started as part of the British boyband Triple 8 in 2003 as their lead singer and known as Sparx.
-He left after the band had two Top 10 hits and was replaced by Stewart Macintosh in 2005.
+He left after the group had two Top 10 hits and was replaced by Stewart Macintosh in 2005.

 He has written a number of songs recorded by a great number of singing artists, plus writing many songs for reality television contestants from UK, Europe and Asia, and on three occasions for Eurovision Song Contest songs, including co-writing the winning song for Azerbaijan "Running Scared" by Ell & Nikki in 2011.

 Triple 8

-He was the lead singer of UK boy band Triple 8 (888) signed to Polydor records.
-He was known by his nickname "Sparx".
-The group had two successful singles: "Knockout" and "Give Me A Reason", which charted at numbers 8 and 9 respectively in the UK Singles Chart.
+James was the lead singer of UK boy band Triple 8 (888), who were originally signed to Polydor Records.
+He was known by his nickname, "Sparx".
+The group had two successful singles, "Knockout" and "Give Me A Reason", which charted at numbers 8 and 9, respectively, in the UK Singles Chart.
 The group parted company with their record label in 2004, leaving their album, Heavy W8, unreleased.
-Iain James Farquharson left in 2004, to be replaced as lead singer in 2005 by a new member Stewart Macintosh. before breaking up by the end of 2005.
+James left in 2004, to be replaced as lead singer in 2005 by a new member, Stewart Macintosh, before the group broke up by the end of 2005.